opentelekomcloud/python-otcextensions/README.rst

 Configuration
 =============

-The CLI is configured via environment variables and command-line options as listed in  https://docs.openstack.org/python-openstackclient/latest/cli/authentication.html.
+The CLI/SDK is configured via environment variables and command-line options as listed in https://docs.openstack.org/python-openstackclient/latest/cli/authentication.html or https://developer.openstack.org/sdks/python/openstacksdk/users/config.

 Authentication using username/password is most commonly used::